Thunderstarr/EDOPro-HD-Pics-Downloader/README.md

 - **Download all fields artworks**;
 - **Download all new cards**.
 New cards added to *allcards.ydk* since the last update;
 - **Download deck's cards pics**.
 Downloads card pics from a deck name (Text Box).

-## Extras:
-- The card names usually change from OCG to TCG.
-There is no function in the program specifically for new TCG cards, but the *New TCG.ydk* in the repository covers these releases.

 ## Compatibility:
 #### 👍: